lancaster-university/microbit-dal/ble_issue_tracker.md

 D8.
 MicroBit Requirements supports Write.
 This is (ironically and puntastically) wrong.
 Client should not be able to modify the requirements the MicroBit has.
 Changed.

+D9.
+DFU services uses a different base UUID to the other custom services.
+Is this deliberate?

+D10.
+Characteristics in the DFU service use a different base UUID to the parent service.
+Is this deliberate?

+D11.
+What are the data types for DFU Control and DFU Flash Code?
+Assumed uint8 and array of uint8.

 D12.
 Microbit DFU service not in the profile design.
 Added.
 Needs descriptions and data types confirming.

 Profile Testing